Measuring impact strengthens the capacity of those closest to the learners

 There are different learning metrics for different learning scenarios.
 Let’s take the case study of Ziwani Primary School.
 Its metrics are professional development, inclusive pedagogy in curriculum integration, digital tools and infrastructure, collaboration and community building, student engagement, learning outcomes, and parental and caregiver empowerment.

-“If you’re working in Ziwani Primary School – as a teacher, pedagogical leader, policymaker, EdTech-preneur – what metrics would you use to measure success?”
-Muthoni asked.
-“How do you ensure the metrics are effective in considering the needs of all students with diverse needs, not just Emily?”
+“If you’re working in Ziwani Primary School—as a teacher, pedagogical leader, policymaker, EdTech-preneur—what metrics would you use to measure success?”
+Maureen asked.
+“How do you ensure the metrics consider the needs of all students with diverse needs, not just Emily?”

 “The key metric is inclusive pedagogy and curriculum integration,” one attendee opined.
 “This is because some of the learners are being neglected.
 They’re not fully engaged.
 The indicators in this case could be diversity in curriculum materials.
 This is because the other learners do not deal with the same challenges as Emily.”